Limits on drug coverage

 When a drug is part of the step therapy program, you have to try certain drugs (Step 1) before the prescribed Step 2 drug will be covered.
-When a prescription for a step therapy drug is submitted “out of order,” meaning you haven’t first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
+When a prescription for a step therapy drug is submitted “out of order,” meaning you have not first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
 When this happens, your provider will need to prescribe the Step 1 drug for you.

-If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.
+If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 (TRS: 711) and request coverage.